ESPToolKit/esp-eventbus/README.md

 - Dedicated FreeRTOS worker task with configurable queue depth, stack size, priority, and core affinity.
 - Thread-safe and ISR-safe posting (ISRs can queue events without waking the worker unless needed).
 - Unlimited subscriptions per event with optional user data and one-shot semantics.
+- `std::function` callback support so you can bind private member methods or use capturing lambdas.
 - Per-task `waitFor` helper implemented with short-lived queues so any task can await the next payload.
 - Queue overflow policies, pressure callbacks, and payload validation hooks for defensive firmware.